dbt Support

 - Paste the contents of your

-target/manifest.jsonfile - Review the preview showing counts of models, sources, and variables
+target/manifest.jsonfile - Review the preview showing counts of models, sources, variables, and macros

 - Choose Merge (add to existing mappings) or Replace (overwrite all)